AdobeDocs/commerce-admin.en/help/catalog/category-products-sort.md

 1. In the storefront, verify that the product selection, sorting, and category rules work correctly.

-   If you need to make adjustments, change the settings and try again.
+   If you must make adjustments, change the settings and try again.